kryotek777/Sacred-Gold-LobbyServer/README.md

 This project is a reimplementation of the original lobby servers once used in the game "Sacred," developed by Ascaron Entertainment.
 The lobby servers maintained lists of official and community-run game servers, allowing clients to discover and connect to available game rooms.
 This reimplementation aims to bring back that functionality, letting players find and join active servers for multiplayer gameplay.

-> [!NOTE]
-> Sacred has an **anti-flood system** that delays messages if you send more than one every two seconds.
-After you exceed this rate, new messages get cached until the timer resets, and then they all get sent at once.
-So, **type slowly** in the lobby chat to avoid getting flood-blocked!

----

 ## Overview

 - **OpenNet**: Use your local characters to play online.